-One of the most difficult cases we take on are sexual abuse claims.
+By Danielle Nicholson.
+Last Updated 8th November 2023.
+One of the most sensitive types of cases we help with is sexual abuse claims.
 They are not uncommon but have some of the most damaging effects on claimants both physically and psychologically.

 If you’d like more information, prior to deciding what to do next, please carry on reading this guide which we hope you’ll find useful.

 - Examples Of Sexual Abuse Compensation Payouts

 - Special Expenses With Sexual Abuse Compensation From The CICA

 - What Is The Eligibility Criteria For Claiming Sexual Abuse Compensation?

 - Can I Claim For Historic Sexual Abuse?

 - Get Help From No Win No Fee Solicitors

 If you are eligible to make a claim for sexual abuse, this will be through the Criminal Injuries Compensation Authority (CICA) if the perpetrator cannot be identified or does not have the funds to compensate you.

 When valuing compensation for sexual abuse, the CICA uses the tariff of injuries in the Criminal Injuries Compensation Scheme (2012).
 The figures in this tariff are set amounts.
 The table below demonstrates some of these values.